Qwicen/cuda_hlt/readme_cuda_developer.md

   }
 ```

-And refactor `StreamSequence.cuh` to reflect this change:
+And refactor `StreamSequence.cu` to reflect this change:

 ```clike
     // Kernel call